Miss Poitou-Charentes

 Miss Poitou-Charentes is a French beauty pageant which selects a representative for the Miss France national competition from the region of Poitou-Charentes.
 Women representing the region under various different titles have competed at Miss France since 1957, although the Miss Poitou-Charentes title was not used regularly until 2006.

-The current Miss Poitou-Charentes is Agathe Michelet, who was crowned Miss Poitou-Charentes 2025 on 3 October 2025.
+The current Miss Poitou-Charentes is Mandy Goudal, who was crowned Miss Poitou-Charentes 2026 on 4 september 2026.
 Three women from Poitou-Charentes have been crowned Miss France: